Understanding California’s Statute of Limitations for Personal Injury Claims

 Missing this initial six-month deadline is a missed legal deadline that will almost certainly bar your claim forever.

-Why You Shouldn’t Wait Until the Last Minute
+Why You Shouldn’t Wait Until the Last Minute to File

 The statute of limitations for personal injury is more than just a date on a calendar; it’s a complex legal trap where one mistake is irreversible.
 Guessing your deadline or trusting an insurance adjuster to be transparent is a gamble with your financial future.